nios-students/docs/wiki/FAQ'S.md

 - If you passed 10th grade
 (April 2024, or October 2024) and are taking 12th grade exams in April-May 2025, you can only pay exam fees for up to 4 subjects.
 (You can 4 sebjects or 1 sebject or not give any sebject)
 - If you pay for more than 4 subjects and don’t meet the 2 year gap, your results won’t be declared.
+> [!NOTE]

-Note: If you finish your exams in the second year NIOS will give your result documents after you give all sebjects i.e. after the second exam results are declared.
+> If you finish your exams in the second year NIOS will give your result documents after you give all sebjects i.e. after the second exam results are declared.

 # Can an exam centre be changed (PE)?